postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 Create a new request in Postman, leave `GET` selected for the method, and enter the following URL: `https://api.getpostman.com/environments`

 Make sure to add an `x-api-key` header with your Postman API Key, and then select **Send**.
-A list of all of your environments is displayed in the response pane.
+The response pane displays a list of all your environments.
 Search for the `testAPIenv` environment and locate the `uid` value.

 <img alt="Getting the environment ID" src="https://assets.postman.com/postman-docs/mock-api-environment-id-v9-14.jpg" width="893px">